 The course takes the human parts of Biology, Chemistry, Physics and Psychology and Sociology syllabuses and applies them to a sporting context.
-Students will learn how all the systems of the body work together to produce the movements required in our favourite sports, whilst discovering how the brain interprets and processes information to initiate these skills.
-Finally students will look at sport in the wider context of the world and discuss the impacts of nutrition, training, technology, drugs and genetics on sport.
-This is a comprehensive and interesting course for anyone pursuing a Sports Science, Sports Psychology or Physiology based degree at University.
+This is a comprehensive and interesting course for anyone pursuing a Sports Science, Sports Psychology, Physiology or Kinesiology based degree at University.